-Join NHFD clinical leads Dominic Inman and Antony Johansen for a live and interactive webinar on Thursday 28 January, 6:00–7.30pm as they discuss the report findings and answer your questions.
-They will also be joined by the chair of the FFFAP Patient and Carer Panel, Julia Ellis, who will be introducing a new and much-needed resource for family carers who have a loved one in hospital after a hip fracture.
-The programme includes:
+NHFD clinical leads Dominic Inman and Antony Johansen discuss the report findings and answer your questions.
+FFFAP Patient and Carer Panel, Julia Ellis, also introduces a new and much-needed resource for family carers who have a loved one in hospital after a hip fracture.
+The webinar includes:

 • Facing the challenge of COVID-19

 • The report's key messages and recommendations

 • An introduction to the new NHFD resource for family carers

 • Q&A session

 Key performance indicators (KPIs) 'caterpillar' charts for 2019